 The best way of guaranteeing good working conditions and reducing inequality is to have a collective bargaining agreement (CBA) negotiated by the trade union.
 Although the OGBL has made every effort to negotiate new CBAs, there is still a long way to go to reach the European Union's 80% target of CBA coverage.
-In order to facilitate the employers to be required to negotiate on a sector-specific basis, and for public tenders or state aid to be awarded only to companies with a CBA.
+In order to facilitate the implementation of new agreements, the OGBL wants employers to be required to negotiate on a sector-specific basis, and for public tenders or state aid to be awarded only to companies with a CBA.
 The OGBL is also asking for trade unions to be given more, including the ability to organise warning strikes before the end of the conciliation process.
 In addition to collective bargaining legislation, the OGBL is seeking a structural increase of the statutory minimum wage.